Skip to main content

 Technical Overview

-In Symbiotic, networks are represented through a network address (either an EOA or a contract) and a middleware contract, which can incorporate custom logic and is required to include slashing logic.
-The core protocol's fundamental functionalities encompass slashing operators and rewarding both stakers and operators.
+In Symbiotic, networks are represented through a network address (either an EOA or a contract) and its middleware contract, which can incorporate custom logic and is required to include slashing logic.
+The core protocol’s fundamental functionalities encompass slashing operators and rewarding both stakers and operators.

 Epoch